HyperPotter: Spell the Charm of High-Order Interactions in Audio Deepfake Detection: Implementation details

-Other experimental settings follow the released Wav2Vec2-AASIST codebase.
+All experiments are conducted on two NVIDIA H800 GPUs.
 We use the pretrained XLS-R 300M as our front-end.
+For FCM, the fuzzifier $m$ and the maximum iteration number are set to 2 and 5, respectively.
+The fusion balancing factors $\beta_1$, $\beta_2$ are set as 0.9 and 0.6.

 All audio samples are either padded or truncated to 4 seconds (64,000 samples).
+Three data augmentation methods are applied: Rawboost (option 5: linear and non-linear convolutive noise and impulsive signal-dependent additive noise in series)~\cite{tak2022rawboost}, SpecAugment~\cite{park2019specaugment}, and MUSAN~\cite{snyder2015musan}.
 We adopt the AdamW optimizer with a learning rate of 1e-6 and a weight decay of 1e-4.
+We employ a weighted cross-entropy loss to address the class imbalance in the ASVspoof 2019 LA training set, assigning a weight of 0.9 to the bona-fide class and 0.1 to the spoof class.
+We set the batch size to 96.
 The random seed is fixed to 1234.
-We employ a weighted cross-entropy loss to address the class imbalance in the ASVspoof 2019 LA training set, assigning a weight of 0.9 to the bona-fide class and 0.1 to the spoof class.
+The model is trained for 100 epochs, and the checkpoint achieving the best performance on the In-The-Wild (ITW) set is selected.

+Most hyperparameters follow default settings from Wav2Vec2-AASIST (4s input, 6 graph layers, lr, loss, epochs, node num $N$) and HGNN/ViHGNN (FCM fuzzifier $m$, max iterations $T$, hyperedge num $K\approx 0.3N$, and the degree-free setting).
+The remaining parameters are set either by hardware constraints (batch size) or by training loss trends (threshold $\tau$ and its warm-up schedule).
+The fusion factors ($\beta_1$ and $\beta_2$) were chosen during early model design and kept fixed thereafter.